The Princess Elizabeth Hospital provides the Islands with medical treatment and care.

 - A contract between the States of Guernsey and the MSG covering the cost of specialist consultations, treatments, operations and procedures at the MSG and the PEH.

-- A contract between the States of Guernsey and the Guernsey Physiotherapy Group (GPG), covering inpatient physiotherapy treatment in hospital if it is indicated as part of the specialist procedure.
+- A contract between the States of Guernsey and the Guernsey Therapy Group (GTG), covering inpatient physiotherapy treatment in hospital if it is indicated as part of the specialist procedure.

-- The scheme doesn't cover cosmetic surgery, assisted reproduction (IVF) or sterilisation (unless there is a valid clinical need), dentistry or GP consultations and treatment at Accident and Emergency or Primary Care centre.
+- The scheme doesn't cover cosmetic surgery, assisted reproduction (IVF) or sterilisation (unless there is a valid clinical need), dentistry or GP consultations and treatment at Emergency Department or Primary Care centre.

 For further information please use the "Contact Us" button on the right hand side of this page.